-- Antivirus should be installed on all devices.
-Antivirus applications are the first line of defense from common attacks.
+- Install antivirus software on all devices.
+These apps are the first line of defense against common attacks.

 - Always have a backup policy.
-Backups can be automated, but all sensitive data and log trails should be included in backup files and stored in a safeguarded location.
+Backups can be automated.
+Make sure all sensitive data and log trails are included in backup files and stored in a safe location.

 - Establish least-privilege permissions and roles.
 Users should only have access to the data that they need to perform their jobs.
-Role-based permissions organize authorization so that administrators can quickly enable and disable user accounts and identify user access rights.
+Role-based permissions ensure administrators can quickly enable and disable user accounts and identify user access rights.

 - Perform frequent risk assessments.
-A risk assessment determines vulnerable physical and virtual infrastructure that could be a target for an attacker.
-Cybersecurity can then prioritize for resources with the highest risk.
+A risk assessment tells you which physical and virtual infrastructure are the most likely targets for an attacker.
+Your cybersecurity team can then prioritize its resources to protect assets with the highest risk.

 - Review cybersecurity rules annually.
-All disaster recovery and cybersecurity procedures should be reviewed annually to ensure that they fully cover any new infrastructure added to the network and have the most efficient defenses in place.
+All disaster recovery and cybersecurity procedures should be reviewed annually.
+During reviews, you can make sure that any new infrastructure added to the network is covered.
+And you can check to see that you still have the most efficient defenses in place.

-- Educate users on the importance of cybersecurity and data privacy.
-Security awareness training programs are a great way to educate users on phishing, malware, and common attacks are much more likely to detect malicious content and report it.
+- Educate users on cybersecurity.
+Security awareness programs are a great way to educate users on phishing, malware and common attacks.
+When they’re trained, users are much more likely to detect malicious content and report it.

 Data Security Solutions